bruceravel/demeter/documentation/Athena/hephaestus.rst

    slavishly following Figure 1.1 in the Center for X-Ray Optics X-Ray Data Booklet.

--  HEPHAESTUS makes use of several things from http://www.cpan.org
+-  :demeter:`hephaestus` makes use of several things from http://www.cpan.org

 -  And, of course, the users of my various software efforts deserve all